Vadimkin/pet-emotion-detector-cnn/README.md

-# Pet's Facial Expression Model
+# "Pet's Facial Expression Poem" Bot Generator

-This repo contains a simple CNN model that can predict the expression of a pet's face.
+Simple telegram bot that can generate a poem about your pet's facial expression using a trained ResNet model.
 The model is trained on the [Pets Facial Expression Dataset](https://www.kaggle.com/datasets/anshtanwar/pets-facial-expression-dataset) from Kaggle.
 Additionaly, I'm using cv2 to detect the face and resize it to the input shape of the model to increase the accuracy of the model.

 ## Quick start